-We have already discussed how a domestic violence conviction can prevent you from being able to possess a firearm and how felonies can prohibit you from entering the military without a wavier, but how does a misdemeanor domestic violence conviction affect your ability to serve in the military?
-San Diego domestic violence attorney says your military career outlook isn’t good if you are convicted for domestic abuse.
+We have already discussed how a domestic violence conviction can prevent you from being able to possess a firearm and how felonies can prohibit you from entering the military without a wavier, but what about a misdemeanor conviction for domestic violence?
+Military career outlook isn’t good for those convicted for domestic abuse.

-As it turns out, those firearms prohibition laws that affect people convicted of domestic violence do not have exceptions for soldiers serving in the military, which means those convicted of the crime cannot ship, transport, possess or receive firearms or ammunition even while in the service.
-Most soldiers convicted of domestic violence will be discharged or separated because there are very few military jobs not requiring access to firearms or ammunition or training and those convicted of felonies will often be dishonorably discharged.
+As it turns out, those firearms prohibition laws that affect people convicted of even misdemeanor domestic violence do not have exceptions for soldiers serving in the military, which means those convicted of the crime cannot ship, transport, possess or receive firearms or ammunition even while in the service.
+Most soldiers convicted of domestic violence will be discharged or separated because there are very few military jobs not requiring access to firearms or ammunition or training and those convicted of felony domestic violence will often be dishonorably discharged.

 While the military is issuing more waivers to allow those with felonies into the service, they generally will not issue these waivers to those with domestic violence convictions on their records because these soldiers would be subject to all of the above restrictions.
-Even a misdemeanor domestic violence conviction will probably prevent you from enrolling for the same reason.
+Even a misdemeanor conviction for domestic violence will end your military career before it starts in most cases.

-If you are in the military or have any interest in serving in the military and are accused of assaulting your spouse or partner, it is critical you contact a top San Diego domestic abuse attorney like Peter M. Liss as soon as possible.
+If you are in the military or have any interest in serving in the military and are accused of domestic violence, it is critical you contact Peter M. Liss as soon as possible.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Creative Commons Image by USASOC News Service